Juvenile Justice Collaborative

 JJC Partners

-The JJC partners currently include a centralized intake and referral home at TASC, the Illinois Collaboration on Youth (ICOY) and 10 community-based youth service providers:
+The JJC partners currently include a centralized intake and referral home at Treatment Alternatives for Safer Communities (TASC), the Illinois Collaboration on Youth (ICOY) and 13 community-based youth service providers.
+This map illustrates the partners’ locations and services.

 Services

-Youth in the JJC can get connected to one or more of the following sources:
+Youth and families in the JJC may be connected to one or more of the following services:

 • Life skills